neurospin-projects/2024_adufournet_sulcus_genetics/README.rst

                                                     -l 1 \
                                                     -t 200

-To access to the code used to run the MOSTest, go to the MOSTest folder.
+To access to the code used to run the MOSTest, go to the TGCC_scripts folder.
+You can find the code used for the Anterior Cingulate Cortex genetic analysis in the AD_ACC folder, relying on tolls that can be found in the Tools folder.

 .. code-block:: shell

-    cd notebooks/MOStest
+    cd TGCC_scripts

-Also